THIRD LAW Live

 25th May 2018 - 4.G.B.
 Festival, Tiblisi, GE

 24th June 2018 - Laterne, Dark Mofo Festival, Hobart, AUS

 29th Aug 2018 - Stanislavsky Electrotheatre, Synthposium Festival, Moscow, RU

 5th Oct 2018 - Spring Attitude, Rome, IT

 But its drones will.
 Satellites will eventually reach the most distant places and become our eyes and ears in the skies.
-The Oculus Rift of the future is a mental connection between the traveller, whose body is sitting comfortably on earth, and its avatar – a drone in deep space.
-Transmissions modulated to match human brainwaves allow direct communication, extending human senses into space.
-While its drone roams the skies the traveller dreams the journey.
+The Oculus Rift of the future is a mental connection between the traveler, whose body is sitting comfortably on earth, and its avatar – a drone in a distant place.
+Transmissions matching brainwaves allow direct communication, extending human senses into space.
+While its drone roams the skies the traveler dreams the journey.
 This cerebral connection has side effects.
-The act of travelling turned from a physical into a mental endeavour means that every outward journey becomes an inward one – into the mind.
+The act of traveling turned from a physical into a mental endeavor means that every outward journey becomes an inward one – into ones own mind.

 When dreaming, memories and the unconscious reverberate in imaginary events; from past experiences we draw the picture of our individual reality.
 Once the avatar ventures into unthinkable realm, senses stimulated by the inconceivable, what images will be evoked?
 How will deep space dreaming feel?